bxlab/cmdb-quantbio/assignments/bootcamp/extend_bed_parser/assignment/index.md

     bed_parser()
     ```

+    Record the following in `README.md`.
+      - the number of malformed entries within the test data bed file.
-    Record the median number of exons in `README.md`.
+      - the median number of exons for genes within the test data bed file.